RodrigoPAml/DesignPatterns/README.md

 # DesignPatterns
 Design patterns implemented in C#
+At the end there is about SOLID priciples

 ## Creational
 Creational design patterns in C# are a set of design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable for the situation.